tecnomod-um/OntoGenixLLMExperiments/base-llm/llama-2-13b/BigBasketProducts/README.md

 | xsd:string         | X        | -           |
 | *Total*            | **5**    | **2**       |

 -   owl:inverseOf used in an inappropriate way.
-- <http://base_ontology.com/entity_name> and <http://base_ontology.com/data_type> used as nodes and properties.

 ## Llama-2-13B-8bits